ionos-cloud/dim/readme.md

 # What needs to be done next
 * explain/advertise what DNS and IP Management (DIM) does
 * rework internal documentation and publish
-* automate .rpm and .deb creation for dim-client, ndcli, pdns-output and dim
+* automate .rpm and .deb creation for dim-client, ndcli, pdns-output and dim (/) (wip)
-* rework internal testcases and add/publish
+* rework internal testcases and add/publish (/)
-* port internal automated testing to travis or something else
+* port internal automated testing to travis or something else (wip)
 * rethink graphical interface of DIM
 * publish internal bugs and feature requests to github issue tracker
 * evaluate if there is interest for our DIM driven DHCP management